umarsheikh13/windbreakercss/README.md

 ...
 ```

-To make things easier we've made another way to generate your classes and that's by creating a configuration map, see below for example:
+To make things easier we've added another way to setup your configuration and create classes, see example below:

 ```scss
 $config: (